Teksta versija

 (6) Alienation of property by auctioning it with the selection of bidders may only be determined where conditions for further use of the property are provided for.

-(7) A permission of the Cabinet shall not be required for the alienation of the immovable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted.
+(7) A permission of the Cabinet or the decision-making body of the derived public entity shall not be required for the alienation of the immovable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted.
 A sworn bailiff shall alienate such immovable property in accordance with the procedures laid down in the Cabinet regulations.

-(8) A sworn notary shall send an extract from the notarial deed book regarding termination of an inheritance case in accordance with the procedures laid down in laws and regulations to the State joint stock company State Real Estate which shall publish this information on its website within four days, except for the information regarding the immovable property referred to in the Law on Forests and the law On Specially Protected Nature Territories.
+(8) A sworn notary shall send an extract from the notarial deed book on the termination of an inheritance case in accordance with the procedures laid down in laws and regulations to the State joint-stock company State Real Estate which shall publish this information on its website within four days, except for the information on the immovable property referred to in the Law on Forests and the law On Specially Protected Nature Territories.

-(9) If immovable property is necessary for the performance of State administration functions, a ministry shall, within seven days from the day the information referred to in Paragraph eight of this Section is published, send to a sworn bailiff a request to evaluate the immovable property and make a note regarding exercise of the right of first refusal on the website of the State joint stock company State Real Estate.
-If immovable property is necessary for the performance of the functions of a local government and a local government has informed the Ministry of Environmental Protection and Regional Development regarding this, the note shall be made by the Ministry of Environmental Protection and Regional Development.
+(9) If the immovable property is necessary for the performance of State administration functions, a ministry shall, within seven days from the day when the information referred to in Paragraph eight of this Section is published, send to a sworn bailiff a request to appraise the immovable property and make a note on the exercise of the right of first refusal on the website of the State joint-stock company State Real Estate.
+If the immovable property is necessary for the performance of the functions of a local government and a local government has informed the Ministry of Environmental Protection and Regional Development thereof, the note shall be made by the Ministry of Environmental Protection and Regional Development.

-(11) A permission of the Cabinet shall not be required for the sale of the immovable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted but the auction of which has been recognised as not having taken place and a request to organise a second auction has not been submitted to a sworn bailiff in accordance with the procedures laid down in laws and regulations, or the auction has been recognised as not having taken place and a sworn bailiff concludes that it might also be impossible to sell the immovable property at the second auction or the sale costs might exceed the amount of money obtained from the sale.
-The decision to sell such immovable property shall be taken by an institution in the possession of which it has been transferred in accordance with the laws and regulations regarding the procedures by which a sworn bailiff ensures management, security, valuation, alienation of the property without heirs, satisfaction of claims of creditors, distribution of revenues from sale, including coverage of expenses and remuneration for office of the sworn bailiff and sworn notary, or transfer thereof to the State budget, and also determines the amount of the deposit.
+(11) A permission of the Cabinet shall not be required for the sale of the immovable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted but a sworn bailiff has taken the decision to not organise the auction of the immovable property or the auction has been recognised as not having taken place and a request to organise a second or third auction has not been submitted to the sworn bailiff in accordance with the procedures laid down in laws and regulations, or the auction has been recognised as not having taken place and the sworn bailiff concludes that it might also be impossible to sell the immovable property at the next auction or the sale costs might exceed the amount of money obtained from the sale.
+The decision to sell such immovable property shall be taken by the authority in the possession of which it has been transferred in accordance with the laws and regulations regarding the procedures by which a sworn bailiff ensures the management, security, appraisal, alienation of the property without heirs, satisfaction of the claims of creditors, distribution of revenues from sale, including coverage of expenses and remuneration for the office of the sworn bailiff and sworn notary, or transfer thereof to the State budget, and also determines the amount of the deposit.
 This Paragraph of the Section shall not apply to the immovable property referred to in Section 8, Paragraphs two, three, four, and 4.1 of the law On Land Ownership Rights of the State and Local Governments and Corroboration Thereof in the Land Registers.

 Section 6.
-(1) The permission to alienate the State movable property which is possessed or held by a ministry, an institution or a capital company under the subordination, supervision or authority thereof shall be granted by the relevant minister.
-The relevant ministry shall grant the permission to alienate the State movable property in accordance with the procedures and in the cases laid down by the Cabinet by taking into account the type and value of the property.
-If a public institution is not under the subordination, supervision or authority of any ministry, the permission to alienate immovable property shall be granted by the head of the institution.
-The permission to alienate the movable property obtained in the course or as a result of the implementation of projects financed from resources of the European Union Instrument for Structural Policies for Pre-Accession from the final beneficiary of the project that is not an authority under the subordination or supervision of a public person or the institution thereof shall be granted by the relevant minister in accordance with the procedures laid down by the Cabinet.
+(1) The permission to alienate the State movable property which is possessed or held by a ministry, an institution or a capital company under the subordination, supervision or authority thereof shall be given by the relevant minister.
+The relevant ministry shall give the permission to alienate the State movable property in accordance with the procedures and in the cases laid down by the Cabinet by taking into account the type and value of the property.
+If a public institution is not under the subordination, supervision or authority of any ministry, the permission to alienate immovable property shall be given by the head of the institution.
+The permission to alienate the movable property obtained in the course or as a result of the implementation of projects financed from the funds of the European Union Instrument for Structural Policies for Pre-Accession from the final beneficiary of the project that is not an authority under the subordination or supervision of a public entity or the institution thereof shall be given by the relevant minister in accordance with the procedures laid down by the Cabinet.

 (11) Movable property which has been recognised as the property without heirs in accordance with Section 416 of the Civil Law and in respect of which claims of creditors have been submitted shall be alienated by a sworn bailiff in accordance with the procedures laid down by the Cabinet.

-(2) The permission to alienate movable property of a derived public person shall be granted by the decision-making body of the relevant derived public person or an authority appointed by it.
+(2) The permission to alienate movable property of a derived public entity shall be given by the decision-making body of the relevant derived public entity or an authority appointed by it.

 (3) The decision to alienate shall indicate the type of alienation.